 Let's go step by step through each of these programs!

-1- Shoulder Extension DVD
+1- Shoulder Extension

 Shoulder Extension means to be able to bring your arms behind your body.
 Often people confuse the shoulder flexion and shoulder extension.

 Dropping down into a narrow elbow dips is a shoulder extension,

 so is chambering the hand on the ribs for a karate style punch.

 Being able to bring the arms well behind the body is valuable to many athletes.
 Those include combatants, such as wrestlers, grapplers, etc. Dancers and gymnasts need shoulder extension, as well softball players among others.

 Issues Related to Lack of Shoulder Extension Flexibility